 For students on a Visitor Visa attending courses with a maximum duration of 4 weeks you will be charged $50 for insurance cover from course start date to course end date.

 For students who are completing a short course of less than one complete semester (e.g. English Language) you will be charged from the course start date until the visa expiry date.

 Part-year and annual students

-For part-year students and students studying courses approximately one year in duration (including Study Abroad and Exchange students, Postgraduate Diploma, Masters and MBM students) you will be charged a minimum of one semester ($295) and a maximum of a full year premium ($590) over a twelve-month period from the start of your study.
+For part-year students and students studying courses approximately one year in duration (including Study Abroad and Exchange students, Postgraduate Diploma, Masters and MBM students) you will be charged a minimum of one semester ($310) and a maximum of a full year premium ($620) over a 12-month period from the start of your study.